simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_adaptivity_test.rst

     Device Network Provisioning

-- After successful connection, set ``Pakcet Num`` to a sufficiently large value, such as 20000000, to ensure a sufficient traffic test duration.
+- After a successful connection, set ``Pakcet Num`` to a sufficiently large value, such as 20000000, to meet the longer run stream test time.

 - Set ``Server PORT`` to 8080, ``Socket ID`` to 54, and change ``Packet Delay`` to 1 to meet certification requirements.

 - After the above settings are completed, click ``Send Data``.
-If the log is similar to the following figure, it means that the traffic test is successful and the Wi-Fi adaptivity test can be started.
+If the log is similar to the figure below, it indicates that the stream has been started, and the Wi-Fi Adaptivity Test can be initiated.

 .. figure:: ../../../_static/rf_test_tool/wifi_adptive_senddata.png
     :align: center